Raz Fresco: 2012-present: CakeyPocket$, No Hookz, The Popcorn Tape, & Pablo/Frescobar

 Shortly after the release of MCMXCV Fresco began CakeyPocket$, his first entirely self-produced project.
 A consistent visual campaign of 8 videos gained Raz more notoriety on popular hip hop sites and news outlets such as Complex, Noisey, Vibe and XXL.
 The mixtape was also nominated for Artist Mixtape of The Year at the 2012 Stylus Awards.
 In the winter of 2012 Raz dropped No Hookz with Bakersclub artist Chill Will.
 This served as a prelude to their full length collaborative project The Popcorn Tape which was released in January 2013.
 In the winter of 2013 Raz produced Bishop Nehru's Mobb Dizzle for the NBA Live 14 soundtrack.
 Raz's debut album entitled Pablo Frescobar was released in 2015.

 Personal life

-Fresco is a member of the Five-Percent Nation and goes by the name I Power Allah.

-Stating with in an interview with Vice.com:
+Fresco is a member of the Five-Percent Nation and goes by the name I Power Allah, stating with in an interview with Vice.com:

-"I met Born King, my educator within the Five-Percent Nation in 2014 and was introduced to the Nation properly through him.
+"I met Born King, my educator within the Five-Percent Nation, in 2014 and was introduced to the Nation properly through him.
 However, I didn’t just join right away.
-Born King and I remained in contact and I kept studying and learning myself.
-I eventually realized the Five-Percent Nation of Gods and Earths had the same objectives that I had in mind.
-The fact that you had to internalize your lessons and thousands of years of history and science was something I saw as key to me being a dope MC and being able to drop it in my bars cleverly for kids to soak up.
-Since its inception, the focus of the Nation has always been reaching the youth.
-As an MC I was trying to drop these facts for the youth and not just memorize them but be able to understand the timeline of history as clearly as I could and as far back as I could possibly go.
-These two things are what made me hit up Born King like, “Yo God, I’m trying to start my lessons”...
+Born King and I remained in contact and I kept studying and learning (and) I eventually realized the Five-Percent Nation of Gods and Earths had the same objectives that I had...(and) the fact that you had to internalize your lessons and thousands of years of history and science was something I saw as key to me being a dope MC and being able to drop it in my bars cleverly for kids to soak up....”